samuelLovett/tempEgo/README.md

 # tempEgo

-tempEgo is a Python pacakge for calculating the ego-motion velocity of a sensing platform from millimetre-wave (mmWave) radar data.
-This package impliments the ego-motion estimation methods detailed in [Enhancing Doppler Ego-Motion Estimation: A Temporally Weighted Approach to RANSAC](link to be added).
+tempEgo is a Python package for calculating the ego-motion velocity of a sensing platform from millimetre-wave (mmWave) radar data.
+This package implements the ego-motion estimation methods detailed in [Enhancing Doppler Ego-Motion Estimation: A Temporally Weighted Approach to RANSAC](link to be added).

 The three methods are: